CrunchApp/openai-responses-starter-app/memory-bank/activeContext.md

 - Implemented file upload and document processing with progress tracking
 - Decision to use the openai-responses-starter-app as the foundation for the entire application
 - Implementation of memory-bank system for project context
-- Decided to use JWT-based authentication with social OAuth integration
+- Decided to use Supabase-based authentication with social OAuth integration
 - Designed comprehensive data model with entities for users, profiles, education history, work experience, career goals, education preferences, programs, institutions, recommendations, and feedback

 ## Recent Implementation Progress